8 Hardware Acceleration and Future Evolution

 Key: The architecture is bandwidth-agnostic.
 Same design principles apply at any speed.

-Same principles: - Independent A/B Fabrics - Pure L3 BGP/ECMP - Loopback-based identity - ECMP automatic load balancing
+Same principles: - Dual ToRs in unified L3 fabric - Pure L3 BGP/ECMP - Loopback-based identity - ECMP automatic load balancing

 Scalability: The architecture scales seamlessly from 100G to 800G+ per server.